hotsphink/sfink-tools/mozilla.md

     % hg log -r 'children(.^) and not .'
     changeset:   418174:b7f1d672f3cd

-(see also `hg help revsets`) will give it to you directly, assuming you haven't done anything else and made a mess.
+will give it to you directly (see also `hg help revsets`), assuming you haven't done anything else and made a mess.
 Now rebase the old child on top of your new head:

     % hg rebase -b b7f1d672f3cd -d .